unnatural-worlds/uwapi/sphinx/source/concepts/entities.rst

           x.Proto.Value.proto // assumes that the entity actually has Proto component

-          // access a value from the prototype: x.ProtoUnit.dps // assumes that the entity is a unit
+          // access a value from the prototype: x.ProtoUnit?.dps // assumes that the entity is a unit

    .. tab-item:: C++
       :sync: cpp